For over two decades now, I have been preoccupied with Psychology, Neurobiology, Creativity And the connection between the mind, body, and spirit.

 I had indeed been paddling in the shallows, spending the first half of my life hiding, fitting in … my deepest self was camouflaged, hidden in plain sight!

-No wonder I encountered resistance to my personal dreams from the world around me, and pitched against it was the indecision and second-guessing rising from within.
+No wonder I encountered resistance to my personal dreams from the world around me.

 It took me many years to understand the deeper dynamics, make lasting breakthroughs and not judge myself by looking through other people’s eyes.